mattflaherty97/glassdoor-reviews/README.md

 # Repo Structure

 Using the repository, the user should be able to run code that will scrape reviews from [glassdoor.com](https://www.glassdoor.com/member/home/index.htm).
+Unfortunately, Glassdoor only allows users to scrape data if they have 1) created and account and 2) left a review.
+Without the completion of these steps, you will not be able to scrape any data.

 1. To collect the data, the user must run the Glassdoor scrape using [glassdoor_scrape.ipynb](https://github.com/mattflaherty97/glassdoor-reviews/blob/main/glassdoor_scrape.ipynb)
 2. Following the scrape, the user must clean the data with [clean_scrape_data.ipynb](https://github.com/mattflaherty97/glassdoor-reviews/blob/main/clean_scrape_data.ipynb)